dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2917: Preparing students for diverse challenges is vital.
+### T2917: Students should be equipped to navigate the job market and society.

 |Support|
 |---|